 Rather than taking a prescription suppressant, some people prefer a natural type of appetite suppressant.
 They come in the form of both food and drink that work by helping you stay full, mainly because they’re packed full of nutrients.
 Let’s take a look at some of them:5

-Almonds are a valuable source of antioxidants, Vitamin E and magnesium, which all happen to be natural appetite suppressants too.
+Almonds are a valuable source of antioxidants, Vitamin E and magnesium, which all happen to be appetite suppressants too.
 Insight shared with Obesity Society found that almonds have a proven ability to increase feelings of fullness and help people manage their weight.

 Because they’re full of fibre and heart-healthy monounsaturated fat, avocados can help suppress appetite.
 What’s more, you don’t have to eat too many of them to help with appetite suppression either.
 They work by telling your brain to signal to your stomach that it’s full.